Allen-Tildesley/examples/GUIDE.md

 The aim of `fft3dwrap` is to illustrate the way a standard Fast Fourier Transform library routine is wrapped in a user program.
-We numerically transform a 3D Gaussian function, and compare with the analytically, exactly, known result, User input defines the number of grid points and the box size;
+We numerically transform a 3D Gaussian function, and compare with the analytically, exactly, known result.
+User input defines the number of grid points and the box size;
 sensible defaults are provided.
 The library that we use for this example is [FFTW](http://www.fftw.org/).